Life Framework

 The Willful Self

+The strength asks: how do I endure?
 Strength without temperance becomes reckless; temperance without strength becomes passive.
-Together, they create the balanced will that pursues what is good with both intensity and wisdom.
+Together, they create the balanced will that pursues what is good with both intensity and restraint.
+This is where I surrender the comfort I hide behind and face what must be faced.

 This dimension calls me to: